Paralegal: In popular culture

-Perhaps the most famous paralegal to be portrayed in media and popular culture is Erin Brockovich, a real legal clerk whose participation in a toxic tort case became a major motion picture.
+The 2000 film Erin Brockovich is a dramatization of the real-life story of American paralegal Erin Brockovich who won a successful lawsuit against Pacific Gas and Electric Company involving groundwater contamination in Hinkley, California.

-In the movie Eagle Eye (2008) starring Shia LaBeouf and Michelle Monaghan, Monaghan plays a single mom who works as a paralegal.
+In the 2008 film Eagle Eye starring Shia LaBeouf and Michelle Monaghan, Monaghan plays a single mom who works as a paralegal.

-The Perry Mason novel, television and movie series features a character named Della Street.
-Although Mason identifies Street as his "confidential secretary", the projects he assigns her are entirely consistent with the law office work performed by experienced paralegals.

 Allison DuBois, the lead character in Medium played by Patricia Arquette, was in training to become a paralegal in addition to her consultation work with the Phoenix, Arizona District Attorney's office.

-Diamond Girl (1998), a Harlequin TV Movie features an unassuming paralegal as the main character who is in love with her playboy, tennis loving attorney boss.
-She is the sole reason for the law firm’s success.
-When his brother (also a lawyer) returns to save the family wine estate, a love triangle ensues with the paralegal being the object of both men’s affection.
+The TV movie Diamond Girl (1998) features an unassuming paralegal as the main character who is in love with her attorney boss and is the sole reason for the law firm's success.